What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 How Do You Manage Security and User Access?

-Sixty-nine per cent of SAP BTP users use its integration capabilities — more than any other feature (Precisely, 2026).
-Integration requires proper security configuration, which starts in the cockpit.
+The security model in BTP is one of the most misunderstood aspects.
+69% of SAP BTP users use its integration capabilities, more than any other feature (Precisely, 2026).
+Integration requires proper security configuration, and that starts in the cockpit.

 Trust Configuration.
 Connects your corporate identity provider (IdP) to BTP.
 SAP provides a default IdP (SAP ID Service), but production environments should use your corporate IdP (Azure AD, Okta, SAP IAS) for single sign-on and centralised user management.

-- Giving everyone Subaccount Administrator instead of creating limited role collections
+- Giving everyone Subaccount Administrator instead of creating limited role collections.
+Lazy, and it’ll bite you.

 - Using SAP ID Service (the default IdP) in production instead of your corporate IdP